syncfusion-content/ej2-dropdown-docs/ej2-javascript/auto-complete/virtual-scroll.md

 When fetching data from the data source, the [actionBegin](../api/auto-complete/#actionbegin) event is triggered before data retrieval begins.
 Then, the [actionComplete](../api/auto-complete/#actioncomplete) event is triggered once the data is successfully fetched.

-Please note that when the enableVirtualization property is enabled, the 'take' property of the Query parameter may not function as expected, as it is internally managed within our source code.
+When the enableVirtualization property is enabled, the bound action begin event level or action complete event level does not make a request based on the 'skip' and 'take' properties of the Query parameter.
+Instead, this process is internally managed and calculated based on certain dimensions with respect to the popup height.
+Virtualization is then performed using the 'skip' and 'take' properties of the Query parameter, determined by the popup height of the component.

 ## Binding local data

 The AutoComplete can generate its list items through an array of complex data.
 For this, the appropriate columns should be mapped to the [fields](../api/drop-down-list/#fields) property.
+When using virtual scrolling, the list updates based on the scroll offset value, triggering a request to fetch more data from the server.
+As the data is being fetched, the `actionBegin` event occurs before the data retrieval starts.
+Once the data retrieval is successful, the `actionComplete` event is triggered, indicating that the data fetch process is complete.

 In the following example, `id` column and `text` column from complex data have been mapped to the `value` field and `text` field, respectively.